maharnab/basket_raw_decode/full_basket_root/README.md

 ## Contents
 - `src/deserializeBin.cpp`: Functions to read and decode binary basket data files.
 - `src/displayEvents.cpp`: Code to display and analyze basket event data.
 - `src/integralEvents.cpp`: Tools for integrating event data over time or other parameters.
+As of August 2025, event numbers are global per event (not per channel), and the program supports an optional `--max-events N` argument to limit the number of events processed.
 - `Makefile`: Build instructions for compiling the C++ code in this module.

 ## Usage